Esja: Hiking and climbing

 Within easy reach of the capital, Esja is a very popular recreation area for hikers and climbers.
 The best known hiking paths lead to the summits Þverfellshorn /is/ (780 m) and Kerhólakambur /is/ (851 m). Þverfellshorn is also easily accessible by public transport.

 The path is divided into sections, marked with signs along the way.
 Each sign gives an indication of the difficulty of the path ahead with a grade system ranging from 1 boot (easy) to 3 boots (challenging).
 At the third sign experienced climbers can choose to climb directly to the peak, instead of following the path which goes off to the right.
 After approximately 6.6 kilometers of walking and 597 meters altitude gain is a big rock called Steinn /is/.
 It is here that most inexperienced climbers choose to go down again, as the path becomes increasingly difficult from there.

 The highest point, at 914 m, is called Hábunga /is/.
 From Þverfellshorn, reaching Hábunga requires another three-kilometer trek northeast, across a rocky plateau with no directional signs or clear path.
 As of June 2024, Hábunga was marked only by a large cairn with a wooden stick at the top.

 There is danger of avalanches in wintertime.
-The last fatality was in 2020.
+The last fatality from an avalanche was in 2020.

+The last fatality on Esjan was in 2025 when a young man unfortunately fell to his death.